How Strong Is My Password?

 It’s tempting to keep track of passwords the old-fashioned way, particularly in the workplace, but this is easily discovered.
 If you have passwords written down, it is best to keep them under lock and key.

 There are several applications that safely save your credentials.
 If you have dozens of passwords to keep track of, a password manager can keep your credentials secure.
-Google PAssword Manager or LastPass are good tools for password management.
+Google Password Manager, Bitwarden and LastPass are good tools for password management.
 They are also capable of storing other credentials such as credit cards, crypto currency wallet seed and secure notes.

 Passwords should not be shared